yashas224/yashas224/README.md

   * Ingesting LangChain documents into Pinecone  Vector DB- Document loading, Test Spiltiing , chunking and generating Embeddings  to store in Pinecone DB.
   * Retrval RAG pipeline to answer user query.
   * Demo - https://github.com/yashas224/langchain-doc-assistant/tree/main

+## LangGraph Projects
+- [Reflection Agents](https://github.com/yashas224/langgraph-reflection-agents) –  A Reflection Agent built using LangGraph that generates a tweet , self reflects and critiques the generated output and finally provides a better result.

+- [Reflexion Agent](https://github.com/yashas224/langgraph-Reflexion-Agent) –  This project implements a Reflexion Agent using LangGraph, an advanced AI agent pattern that iteratively improves answers through self-critique and web search refinement.
+The agent generates an initial answer, critiques its own work, performs targeted searches to address gaps, and revises the answer based on new information.
+This cycle repeats for a configurable number of iterations, resulting in increasingly accurate and well-sourced responses.

+- [Agentic RAG](https://github.com/yashas224/agentic-rag-langgraph) – This project implements an adaptive Retrieval-Augmented Generation flow using LangGraph.

+Instead of always doing one fixed pipeline, the graph decides between:

+Vector store first (RAG path), or
+Direct web search first
+Then it validates relevance, generates an answer, checks hallucination risk, and can loop for retries.

+The goal is to improve answer quality by combining:

+Local knowledge from Chroma vector store
+External knowledge from Tavily web search
+LLM-based graders for relevance and grounding checks

 ### Java Concepts